wangziqi2013/wangziqi2013.github.io/_posts/2019-03-19-hardware-supported-persist-obj-addr-xlat.markdown

 Operating System.
 A new entry is inserted into the table whenever mmap() is called for allocating a chunk of VA mapped to NVM address space, and removed when munmap() on the VA is called.
 One observation made by the paper is that only a few region IDs will be opened for typical scenarios.
 The mapping table therefore does not need to be large and complex, but must be efficient.
 The paper proposes using a hash table with linear probing.
+The hash table is initialized as an array of 16K table entries.
+The page walker first hashes the lookup key, i.e. the region ID, to an index, and scans the array until a matching entry or an empty entry is found.
+In the latter case, the lookup key does not exist in the table, and the MMU signals the processor to raise an exception, because an invalid region ID is used to access memory.